JuliaLang/julia/JuliaLowering/README.md

 Properties of non-globals which are computed per-binding-per-closure include:
 * Read: the value of the binding is used.
 * Write: the binding is asssigned to.
-Such bindings often need to become `Core.Box` so their value can be shared between the defining scope and the closure body.
 * Captured: Bindings defined outside the closure which are either Read or Write within the closure are "captured" and need to be one of the closure's fields.
 * Called: the binding is called as a function, ie, `x()`.
 (TODO - what is this